mediassumani/TechInterviewPrep/README.md

 ### Coding Challenge

-* Understand the Question
+* Listen and Understand the Question
-* Brain Storm Solutions
+* Come up with examples
-* Test Cases with Brainstorm
+* Identify a Brute force solution (dont' code it)
-* Sudo Code
+* Optimize the Brute force solution
-* Identify the proper data struture to use.
-Why use that?(LinkedList, Set, Stack, ect...)
+* Walk through your algorithm
-* Code
+* Start coding (coding style matters)
-* Optimize and Big O(n)
+* Test (double check each line and analyze edge cases)

 ### Onside Interview